Besicovitch and doubling type properties in metric spaces: Introduction

 \section{Introduction}

+It is well known that in metric spaces neither centers not radii of balls are in general unique.
+For instance, every point in a ball of an ultrametric space is a center of the said ball; less exotic examples can be found simply as subsets of $\R^d$ with the inherited distance.
+This issue is often little emphasized: consider for example the case of doubling measures, which are sometimes defined by requiring the existence of a constant $C \ge 1$ such that for all balls $B$, the measure $\mu$ satisfies $\mu (2 B ) \le C \mu (B)$.
+Of course, $2 B$ is not intrinsically defined in terms of $B$ and may refer to several different balls, unless its center and its radius are unique.

+In this paper we consider Besicovitch and doubling type properties in metric spaces, devoting more attention than customary to the uniqueness issue for centers and radii.

 While the Besicovitch covering theorem has several important consequences, the spaces for which it holds have often been regarded as being rather special, cf. for example \cite[pp. 7-8]{He}.
-It is thus natural to explore different properties of Besicovitch type, see when they hold, study the relationship between them, and when these properties fail, try to approximate the metric by another metric with some such property, see for instance \cite{LeRi}, \cite{LeRi2}.
+It is thus natural to explore different properties of Besicovitch type, see for instance \cite{LeRi}, \cite{LeRi2}.
 Recall that in the Besicovitch covering theorem one is given a set $A$ covered by a collection $\mathcal{C}$ of centered balls, with uniformly bounded radii.
 The strong Besicovitch covering property takes the conclusion of the Besicovitch covering theorem, regarding the existence of a uniformly bounded number of disjoint subcollections whose union still covers $A$, and makes it into a definition.
 The weaker notion of Besicovitch covering property, asks for the existence of a covering subcollection having uniformly bounded overlaps, so the intersections at any given point cannot exceed a certain constant.
-The Besicovitch intersection property is even weaker: given any collection of balls such that no ball contains the center of another, it is required that the overlap be uniformly bounded (there is no mention of any set to be covered).
+The Besicovitch intersection property is even weaker: given any collection of balls such that no ball contains a suitably chosen center of another, it is required that the overlap be uniformly bounded (there is no mention of any set to be covered).
 The precise statements for these notions appear in Definition \ref{BCP}.

-We also consider two other weakenings of the strong Besicovitch covering property, first by requiring that the radii of balls in $\mathcal{C}$ not only be bounded away from infinity, but also form zero, and finally, by asking that all balls in $\mathcal{C}$ have the same radius.
-We call these properties the localized covering property and the equal radius covering property, cf. Definition \ref{LCP}.
-As far as I know, these properties are named here for the first time, but of course, within proofs they have been used before.
-In this article we collect some known facts regarding these properties, and prove some new results about the relationships between them.
+Consideration of weak properties of Besicovitch type is interesting since more spaces satisfy them, they are easier to prove, and for certain purposes they may be sufficient.
+For instance, the Besicovitch intersection property in metric measure spaces implies the uniform weak type (1,1) of the centered maximal operator, cf. \cite{Al} (actually, both conditions are equivalent).